The Clergy Leadership of St. James Welcomes You

-The Rev. Dr. Kenneth H. Saunders III, SCP; Rector
+The Rev. Dr. Kenneth H. Saunders III

 Father Saunders has a Doctor of Ministry (D.Min.) in Congregational Development from the Bexley Hall – Seabury Western Theological Seminary Federation in Chicago, a Master of Divinity (M.Div.) degree from the University of the South; School of Theology in Sewanee, TN, and a Bachelor of Science (B.S.) in Management from the University of North Carolina at Asheville.
-He specializes in organizational systems, pastoral and relational ministry, and covenantal leadership and behavior.
-His recent research resulted in the development of best practices rooted in the baptismal covenant used in church human resources.
-Dr. Saunders serves as adjunct faculty at Bexley Seabury Seminary.
-He is a core group facilitator for the D.Min. program that shepherds others and helps them apply their experiences and research for the church’s benefit.
-He is currently creating and teaching courses with Bexley-Seabury Pathways for Baptismal Living in covenantal leadership and several other aspects of church human resources.

-Ken is a life-long Episcopalian with a diverse background.
+Ken is a lifelong Episcopalian with a diverse background.
 Born and raised in Tidewater, Virginia, he is a 1985 graduate of Frederick Military Academy in Portsmouth.
-He also attended The Citadel in Charleston, South Carolina as a cadet until his junior year, where he studied biology and engineering (class of 1989).
+He also attended The Citadel in Charleston, South Carolina, as a cadet until his junior year, where he studied biology and engineering (class of 1989).

 With a deep and profound faith in Jesus Christ, Fr.
 Ken is devoted to God, family, community, and country.
 He enjoys the outdoors, traveling, and spending time with his family and friends.
 You will find him to be very approachable.